jamesocoder/myProjects/docker/vite_ts/README.md

 There aren't many tutorials out there explaining how Docker and Vite interact with each other when it comes to passing environment variables throughout the build and deployment process.

-Vite doesn't seem to play well with Docker containers.
-It can build just fine from within a container, but using any other command results in an error because Vite is restricted from accessing the vite.config.ts file.
+Vite doesn't seem to play well with this project's chosen environment (Node version, Docker base image, etc.) out of the box.
+It can build just fine from within a container, but using any other command results in an error because Vite is restricted from accessing various packages in node_modules.

-This means we can't use `vite` for Hot Module Replacement (HMR) when trying to develop with a container; we'd have to look into using Docker compose's watch feature instead.

-We also can't use `vite preview` to serve built projects either.
-We have to rely on [http-server](https://github.com/http-party/http-server) instead.

 ## Branch Goals